ai4reason/GRUNGE-full/hol4totptpfol/README.md

-Here are the instructions for reproducing the GRUNGE dataset.
+Here are the instructions for reproducing the `tptpfol` GRUNGE datasets.

 ## Install HOL